 - Level 2 (up to 3 points): Charleston Loophole closed or limited, secure storage required, high-capacity magazines prohibited, minimum age to purchase, no gun purchases after violent offense, authority to deny gun purchase for public safety, sales records sent to law enforcement, open carry regulated, assault weapons prohibited, gun removal program, violence intervention program funding

-- Level 4 (up to .5 points): Office of Violence Intervention, felony prohibitor, mental health prohibitor, stalker prohibitor, waiting periods, lost and stolen reporting, no carry after violent offense, notification of failed background checks, crime gun tracing, no special immunity for gun industry, guns prohibited at state capitols and/or demonstrations, hate crime prohibitor, no guns in bars, microstamping for new handguns, funding for services for victims of gun violence, police use of deadly force standard, no law enforcement officers bill of rights, qualified immunity limited, police use of force incident data collection and reporting
+- Level 4 (up to 1 point): Office of Violence Intervention, felony prohibitor, mental health prohibitor, stalker prohibitor, waiting periods, lost and stolen reporting, no carry after violent offense, notification of failed background checks, crime gun tracing, no special immunity for gun industry, guns prohibited at state capitols and/or demonstrations, hate crime prohibitor, no guns in bars, microstamping for new handguns, funding for services for victims of gun violence, police use of deadly force standard, no law enforcement officers bill of rights, qualified immunity limited, police use of force incident data collection and reporting

 For some policies, we’ve given states a higher point total for a stronger version of the policy—for example, states earn a higher score if they have not only required background checks on all gun sales, but also required a purchase permit; fully closed the Charleston loophole, rather than merely limiting it; or included gun prohibitions not just for abusive spouses but also for abusive boyfriends and other dating partners.

 Everytown has placed these policies into tiers based on our own assessment of their impact.
-We recognize it can be difficult to compare the effect of different interventions directly; for example those that address gun access by domestic abusers are simply not comparable to those that seek to require gun manufacturers to install ballistic-fingerprinting tools.
+We recognize it can be difficult to compare the effect of different interventions directly; for example, those that address gun access by domestic abusers are simply not comparable to those that seek to require gun manufacturers to install ballistic-fingerprinting tools.
 Further, researchers can more easily study the population-level impact of some policies, while others are more inherently difficult to measure—for example, those that target the industry.
 And while some of the laws covered here are difficult to evaluate because they have had a federal analogue in place nationwide for so long—such as the felony prohibitor, which has been law for nearly a century—others, such as consumer product safety rosters, are hard to measure because they are of such recent vintage.

 For another visualization of the correlation between gun laws and gun deaths, we built the scatterplot here.
 It reveals 50 states clustering closely around a line of best fit, showing a tight relationship between gun law inputs and gun violence outcomes.
 There is a strong

-Gun death rates included here are 2020 figures from the Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database.
-Citations for all gun laws can also be found on the relevant policy pages.
-All state-level gun ownership data is from RAND’s database of household firearm ownership.
+Gun death rates included here are based on provisional 2022 age-adjusted figures from the Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database.
+Citations for all gun laws can be found on the relevant policy pages.
+All state-level gun ownership data is based on the most recent year available (2016) from RAND’s database of household firearm ownership.